-Where Can I Find Dried Mushrooms?
+Where to Find Dried Mushrooms

 Dried mushrooms are readily available in specialty and high-end markets, as well as in many regular grocery stores.
-They usually are packaged in clear containers or bags, and can often be found in the pasta and grain aisle.
+They are usually packaged in clear containers or bags, and can often be found in the pasta and grain aisle.

 How Do I Pick the Best Dried Mushrooms?

 Look for full, intact mushrooms without many little bits and pieces.
-There should be no signs of moisture or mold as that indicates they were not well preserved.
+There should be no signs of moisture or mold, as that indicates they were not well preserved.

-How Do I Prepare Dried Mushrooms?
+How to Prepare Dried Mushrooms

-How Do I Cook Dried Mushrooms?
+How to Cook With Dried Mushrooms

-You can strain and save the soaking liquid to use in the same recipe if it calls for liquid (easily substituted for broth or water for more mushroomy flavor overall), or you can use it to make soups or sauces.
+You can strain and save the soaking liquid to use in the same recipe if it calls for liquid (easily substituted for broth or water for a more mushroomy flavor overall), or you can use it to make soups or sauces.

 How Do I Store Dried Mushrooms?